HSKPeter/yolo-safety-helmet-detection/README.md

   <img src="./docs/helmet_demo_prediction.jpg" width="200">

-- Run `make predict-video` to run a demo of the YOLOv5 model on a video, which will make prediction on the [video.mp4](./src/assets/video/video.mp4) like the following:
+- Run `make predict-video` to run a demo of the YOLOv5 model on a video, which will make prediction on the [video.mp4](./src/assets/video/video.mp4) like the following

     ![helmet_demo_prediction_gif](./docs/helmet_demo_prediction.gif)